rgentzler/rcgentzler/content/authors/admin/_index.md

 I'm the Research Director at the [Oklahoma Policy Institute](https://www.okpolicy.org), overseeing the organization's work to leverage data in support of our policy and programmatic goals.
 Previously with OK Policy, I served as the Director of [Open Justice Oklahoma](https://openjustice.okpolicy.org/) and as Criminal Justice Policy Analyst.

-Over the last five years, I've built tools to collect novel court, jail, and DOC public data sets; a database to store them; and various interactive data visualizations to communicate our findings.
+Over the last five years, I've built tools to create novel court, jail, and DOC public data sets; a giant database to store them; and interactive data visualizations to communicate our findings.
 I love using R to uncover patterns in messy administrative data, revealing things that confirm and - even better - challenge our ideas about how the world works.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/gentzler-resume.pdf" "newtab" >}}resumé{{< /staticref >}}.